syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Getting-Started.md

 {% highlight c# %}

-//Adding new ToolStripSeparator
+//Adding new toolStripSeparator
-private System.Windows.Forms.ToolStripSeparator toolstripseparator;
+private System.Windows.Forms.toolStripSeparator toolStripSeparator;

-//Creating new instance of the control this.toolstripseparator = new ToolStripSeparator();
+//Creating new instance of the control this.toolStripSeparator = new toolStripSeparator();

-//Adding the control to the ToolStripEx this.tagsToolStripEx.Items.Add(toolstripseparator);
+//Adding the control to the ToolStripEx this.tagsToolStripEx.Items.Add(toolStripSeparator);

 {% endhighlight %}

 {% highlight vb %}

-Private toolstripseparator As System.Windows.Forms.ToolStripSeparator
+Private toolStripSeparator As System.Windows.Forms.toolStripSeparator

-Me.toolstripseparator = New ToolStripSeparator()
+Me.toolStripSeparator = New toolStripSeparator()

-Me.tagsToolStripEx.Items.Add(toolstripseparator)
+Me.tagsToolStripEx.Items.Add(toolStripSeparator)

 {% endhighlight %}